0xJJW/requery-js/README.md

 Please follow the documentation at [docs.requery.dev](https://docs.requery.dev)!

+## Status

+requery-js is pre-1.0, which means:
+- The API may change before reaching 1.0
+- Breaking changes will be released as minor versions
+- You should pin your dependency version

+Despite being pre-1.0, the framework is fully functional.
+Check out the docs, examples and tests to see what it can do.

 ## Sponsorship

 requery-js is an MIT-licensed open source project.
 If you find it useful, please consider: